 Wonderful!
 You have successfully installed Odin Addon on Kodi.

-Before you start streaming with Kodi Addons / Builds, I would like to warn you that everything you stream on Kodi is visible to your ISP and Government.
-This means, streaming copyrighted content (free movies, TV shows, Sports) might get you into legal trouble.
+Before you start streaming with Kodi Addons or Builds, I would like to warn you that everything you stream on Kodi is visible to your ISP and Government.
+This means, streaming copyrighted content (free movies, TV shows, live TV, and Sports) might get you into legal trouble.

 So, before you start streaming on Kodi, here's how to get VPN protection in 3 simple steps.